sureshpon/TSP/README.md

 TSP

 Traveling Salesman problem, identified as NP-hard problem in optimization.
-This is just a fun way of implementing not only using plain C# (arrays, loops, conditionals) but also extensively using LINQ and .NET collections.
+This project is just a fun way of implementing not only using plain C# (arrays, loops, conditionals) but also extensively using LINQ and .NET collections.
 In performance-critical scenarios, it may force to avoid high-level .NET language features.

 The following assumptions are made.
 1. Traveling city details are read from a file called Travel.data.
 File only has valid entries.